SehwanHong/Artificial-Intelligence/RegNet/index.md

 ![Top result for RegNetX and RegNetY](./RegNetXY.png)

 Above graph and table represent best RegNetX models and RegNetY models for each flop regime.
-Though this linear structure of block index, we could observe an interesting pattern.
+Through this linear structure of block index, we could observe an interesting pattern.
 The higher flop models have a large number of blocks in the third stage and a small number of blocks in the last stage.
 Group width g increase with complexity, but depth d saturates for large models.

 ## State-of-the-Art Comparison: Mobile Regime